masiDaniel/alx-low_level_programming/0x1C-makefiles/README.md

-thi project deals with make files
+thi project deals with make files in c